stacksjs/vite-plugin-dotenvx/README.md

 ## Postcardware

-"Software that is free, but hopes for a postcard."
+“Software that is free, but hopes for a postcard.”
 We love receiving postcards from around the world showing where `vite-plugin-dotenvx` is being used!
 We showcase them on our website too.

 Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎